Manage Private Resources

 Configure end user connections to a private resource, and then add a private resource to a private resource group.

-Specify connection requirements for private resources where you want to allow access.- For more information, see Comparison of Zero Trust Access and VPN.
+Specify connection requirements for private resources where you want to allow access.

 If your traffic connects through Resource Connectors rather than Network Tunnels, and you add a private resource after you add the resource connector group, you must add the new resource to a connector group.
 For more information, see Assign Private Resources to a Connector Group.